Application & Admission Information

 HULSTROM CHOICE APPLICATION WINDOW OPENS DECEMBER 1ST FOR THE 2023-2024 SCHOOL YEAR.

-Please attend one of the Family Information Nights.
+Please attend one of the Parent Information Nights.
 Attendees will tour the school and learn about the educational and social emotional opportunities that await your child at Hulstrom.

 If you are interested in applying for kindergarten please submit your choice application electronically starting December 1st here.
 Please complete the kindergarten applications as close to Dec.1, 2022 as possible.
 You can also email the completed choice application and IQ report if applicable to email@example.com for scheduling purposes.